BrockNicholas/python-serverless-lambda-tutorial/README.md

 Update variables in handler.py

-At the bottom toolbar of VSCode, change the python interpreter to the `venv` version
+At the bottom toolbar of VSCode, change the python interpreter to the `venv` version. \
+This will make sure the editor is working with the version you're using in your virtual environment.

 Update serverless.yml file